Andrios17/T1A3---Library-CLI/README.md

 ![Set loan period](/docs/Loan_P_C.png)

-This feature allowes users to set the loan period of their library.
+This feature allows users to set the loan period of their library.
 I wanted the user to be able to change this period as it is realistic for a library to change the policy regarding the length in which they allow their books to be loaned out to individuals.

 The loan period which is entered by the user is saved and writen into the loan_period.txt file which was created when the user runs the program for the first time.
-This ensures that all aspects of the program is stable and useable for reusabilty of the program.
-For example, a user can exit and program all together and have the peace of mind that everything will be saved.
+This ensures that all aspects of the program is stable and useable for reusability of the program.
+For example, a user can exit the program all together and have the peace of mind that everything will be saved.

 The function begins by prompting the user to enter the loan period which they would like to set for their library.

-This value is then converted into an int to allow for comparisons in the proceeding ``if`` and ``else`` statements.
+This value is then converted into an integer to allow for comparisons in the proceeding ``if`` and ``else`` statements.

-Once the user has inputed their period, the txt file which stores this data and opened and overwritten with the new data.
+Once the user has inputed their period, the txt file which stores this data is opened and overwritten with the new data.
 The user will be notified of its success, however this will only occur if the ``int`` provided is greater than 0.

 If it is not, the user will be prompted to enter an ``int`` which is valid.